Vancouver Luxury Vinyl Flooring

-You can categorize vinyl into two main groups: traditional and engineered (hybrid) luxury vinyl flooring.
+You can categorize vinyl into two main groups: traditional and hybrid (engineered).
 Traditional vinyl is the one without a solid core and it comes in either sheets, planks, or tiles.
 These products are typically glued to the sub-floor using vinyl pressure-sensitive glue.
-In recent years, the flooring industry has come up with options that don't necessarily need to be glued to the subfloor as long as the perimeter is secured with double-sided vinyl tape.
-These are thicker than your average vinyl flooring and typically they have some sort of anti-slip backing.
+In recent years, the flooring industry has come up with options that don’t necessarily need to be glued to the subfloor as long as the perimeter is secured with double-sided vinyl tape.
+These are thicker than your average traditional vinyl flooring and typically they have some sort of anti-slip backing.
 Most flooring experts, however, recommend gluing the product to the subfloor unless installed temporarily.
 Regardless of the installation method, the sub-floor must be feathered patched properly for the right results.
-Feather patching is a technical flooring preparation procedure that gets more crucial as the product gets thinner.
+Feather patching with Ardex feather finish is a technical flooring preparation procedure that gets more crucial as the product gets thinner.

 Luxury Engineered (Hybrid) Vinyl

-The most used vinyl flooring in the industry however is the hybrid luxury vinyl which consists of some sort of a solid core and a locking mechanism just like laminate flooring; these are considered engineered products.
-Hybrid vinyl doesn't need to be glued to the subfloor with pressure-sensitive glue and also you can skip the feather patching part of the sub-floor preparation.
-However, your floor leveling has to be a lot more strict, so you don't put pressure on the locking system in the long run.
+The most used vinyl flooring in the industry however is the hybrid luxury vinyl which consists of some sort of a solid core and a locking mechanism.
+Hybrid vinyl doesn’t need to be glued to the subfloor with pressure-sensitive glue and also you can skip the feather patching part of the sub-floor preparation.
+However, your floor leveling has to be a lot more strict, so you don’t put pressure on the locking system in the long run.